People

 peter.mccauley@uconn.edu

-I am a second-year PhD student at the University of Connecticut in the Department of Human Development and Family Sciences.
+I am a third-year PhD student at the University of Connecticut in the Department of Human Development and Family Sciences.
 Broadly, I am interested in researching sexual and gender identity development and intervention methods that promote positive adjustment in adolescence.
 I am particularly interested in the emotional experiences that come from experiencing bias-based harassment and how these shape the development of SGM youth.

 Photo of Benton Renley